AkshayAnil1080/RH294-AnsibleAutomation-/README.md

-# HTTPD SERVIE AS IDEMPOTET
+# HTTPD SERVICE AS IDEMPOTENT

 PROBLEM STATEMENT:
 The httpd service is not idempotent in nature, ie it always restarts the service if some changes been made in conf file or not.